jmantra/LogicalArdour/README.md

 # Goals
 * Guided menu system for creating different track types as well as changing Instruments/Plugins and presets.
+* Have lots of MIDI/Audio loops available at your disposal(Ardour has these by default out of the box.
 * Instruments: Have access to a full library of Instruments and instrument sounds out of the box and be easily able to switch
 * between the different instruments.
 * Drums: Have a wide variety of drum sets available and the ability to easily switch between them.
 Have drum loops